-With its size of 42 millimeters in diameter, the watch is a bit too massive by today’s standards, but, as you can see on the photo, it still doesn’t look as intimidatingly large as some other “medium-sized” chronographs do.
+With its size of 42 millimeters in diameter, the watch is a bit too massive by today’s standards, but it still doesn’t look as intimidatingly large as some other “medium-sized” chronographs do.

 The lugs are relatively short and ergonomically shaped, while the chronograph push-pieces set at their usual places at 2 and 4 o’clock are easy to operate.
 Even the crown seems to be ideally sculpted for a modern man who often has fingers on, well, a thicker side.

 The convex sapphire crystal plays nicely with the polished bezel making the watch look even more refined.

 What disappointed me a little was its relatively low water resistance rating.
 A sporty chronograph with water tightness of just 50 meters?
-Well, that’s not really convincing.
-Of course, it is still good for taking a shower or an occasional swim, but I would still feel somewhat nervous submerging it under water.
+Well, that’s not convincing.
+Of course, it is still good for taking a shower or an occasional swim, but I would still feel somewhat nervous submerging it underwater.

-Although clearly inspired by the famous Breitling design, the strap doesn’t look like a rip-off.
+Although probably inspired by Breitling, the strap doesn’t look like a rip-off.
 It looks neat with its fine leather and accurate stitching.
 It will probably be a lot more comfortable during hot summers allowing your wrist to breathe.
 Perhaps, you would also need to get yourself a nice pair of driving gloves in a matching color to make your image complete.

 As for the mechanism I, unfortunately, can’t give you much information besides the fact that it is powered by a certain Caliber FC-397, which is reportedly based on an ETA blank movement.
 Although I am pretty sure that it is a combination of a base caliber with an add-on chronograph movement, it would still be reasonable to assume that, given ETA reputation when it comes to making reliable and sturdy movements used in millions of watches produced during the recent decades, you probably have nothing to worry about in the dependability department.
 Just don’t forget to service it at proper intervals and at authorized locations.